 If we all knew exactly how the future would turn out, there would be no need to negotiate plans.
-We would simply accept the future and decide how best to provide for the needs of our organization — paths forward would be clear, and deviations will become choices, rather than necessities.
+We would simply accept the future and decide how best to provide for the needs of our organization — paths forward would be clear, and deviations would become choices rather than necessities.

 Unfortunately, despite what many futurists and forecasters say about the certainty of trends, their pronouncements, often delivered with great authority, come without context.
 Trends rely on social, political, economic, environmental and technological assumptions regularly unarticulated by those who dogmatize trends.
-Any change to the underlying assumptions, and the trend may well derail, leaving its followers reacting to change, rather than navigating it.
+Any change to the underlying assumptions and the trend may derail, leaving followers reacting to change rather than navigating it.